Degrees of non-Gorenstein canonical Fano threefolds with Picard number one

-\begin{thm} With assumption above, suppose that $c_1^3>66$.
-Then all possibilities of $X$ are listed in Table 2, ordered by the anticanonical degrees and Fano indices. \end{thm}
+\begin{thm} With the assumption above, suppose that $c_1^3>66$.
+Then all possibilities of $X$ are listed in Table \ref{0.0}, ordered by the anticanonical degrees and Fano indices. \end{thm}

 \begin{proof} By \cite{jll25}*{Theorem 1.1}, we assume that $c_1^3<72$.
-The proof is divided into three cases with respect to the value of $q$ and each case has two or three subcases with respect to the relations of $q$, $\hat{q}$ and $J_A$.
+First, we claim that $q=\hat{q}$.
+Indeed, if $q\neq \hat{q}$, we have $q/\hat{q}\ge 2$ and there exists a torsion divisor.
+Then by \cite{km98}*{Definition 2.52}, we have an index one cover $f\colon X'\rightarrow X$ where $X'$ is a canonical Fano threefold and $(-K_{X'})^3\ge 2(-K_X)^3\ge \frac{400}{3}$ (See also \cite{reid87}*{(3.5)}), which contradicts \cite{jzz25}*{Theorem 1.1}.
+The proof is divided into three cases, depending on the value of $q$.
+Each case has two subcases, depending on the relationship between $q$ and $J_A$.

-After combining (2.1) and (2.3) we have
+After combining (\ref{e1}) and (\ref{e3}) we have